-- lend themselves to the sanctioning of organisations, which do not bear the same stigma as individuals do as a result of criminal prosecutions - · are subject to a lower burden of proof - can be commenced by AMSA without referral to the CDPP.
+- lend themselves to the sanctioning of organisations, which do not bear the same stigma as individuals do because of criminal prosecution - · are subject to a lower burden of proof - can be commenced by AMSA without referral to the CDPP.

-AMSA will determine on a case by case basis whether to pursue a breach, which is both a criminal offence and subject to a civil penalty, by civil process, by reference to the Prosecution Policy of the Commonwealth.
+AMSA will determine on a case-by-case basis whether to pursue a breach, which is both a criminal offence and subject to a civil penalty, by seeking civil penalty orders.